luiswirth/bsc-thesis/src/matter/laplacian.typ

 We have a helper struct for computing all the the relevant Galerkin matrices, as well as a system matrix for the mixed problem.
-The computation of the Galerkin matrices is done efficently, by only assemblign as few mass matrices as possible and then combining them with the full exterior derivatives, instead of assembling each bilinear form separatly.
+The computation of the Galerkin matrices is done efficently, by only assembling as few mass matrices as possible and then combining them with the full exterior derivatives, instead of assembling each bilinear form separately.
 ```rust
 pub struct MixedGalmats {
   mass_sigma: GalMat,